 These may include:

-Helen had just found a perfect birthday gift for a family friend.
+Woman killed by snowplow in parking lot: Helen had just found a perfect birthday gift for a family friend.
 As she left the store and entered the crosswalk leading to her car in the shopping mall parking lot, she was struck and run over by a snowplow.
 The snowplow driver was cutting across the lot to meet up with other drivers for lunch in advance of a snowstorm.
 Helen died before EMS arrived.
-Her "estate" (Helen’s husband and two young children) brought a lawsuit against the snowplow company.
-Ed Weiner mediated the case and negotiated a confidential, mid-seven figure settlement on behalf of Helen’s family.
+Her estate (Helen’s husband and two young children) brought a lawsuit against the snowplow company.
+Ed Weiner mediated the case and negotiated a confidential, mid-seven-figure settlement on behalf of Helen’s family.

 Click here to see our results on behalf of our other clients.